isomerpages/govtech-gobusiness/_FAQ/1l-nightactivities.md

 #### **3. What assistance is available for nightlife operators that wish to convert operations to a permitted activity?**
 Nightlife operators that wish to convert operations to a permitted activity may apply to Enterprise Singapore (“ESG”) for a grant to defray qualifying costs incurred during the pivoting process such as costs related to refurbishment works, and the purchase of kitchen and service equipment.

-Companies can apply to ESG through the Singapore Nightlife Business Association (“SNBA”) at helpdesk@snba.org.sg to seek financial support for pivoting to other uses.
+Companies can apply to ESG through the Singapore Nightlife Business Association (“SNBA”) at <a href = "mailto: helpdesk@snba.org.sg">helpdesk@snba.org.sg</a> to seek financial support for pivoting to other uses.

 #### **4. What other support measures are there if operators choose not to pivot?**
 As nightlife businesses are not permitted to open for the time being, operators may consider making a commercial decision to pivot, remain closed or exit the industry, based on their own business assessment.